 Historically, we have financed our operations primarily through the sales of shares of our common stock, warrants, preferred stock, and loans.
-In connection with our IPO, we issued and sold 181,818 shares of common stock at a price of \$5.00 per share.
-On July 1, 2021 we received total net proceeds of approximately \$36.1 million from the IPO, after deducting underwriting discounts and commissions of \$2.8 million, and offering costs of approximately \$1.1 million.
-On December 31, 2023 and December 31, 2022, we had cash and cash equivalents and restricted cash of \$4.5 million and \$9.5 million, respectively.
+In connection with our July 2024 public offering, we issued and sold 739,000 shares of common stock at a public offering price of \$3.00 per share and pre-funded warrants to issue 1,028,000 shares of Common Stock at a public offering price of \$2.99 per Pre-Funded Warrant.
+On December 31, 2024 and December 31, 2023, we had cash and cash equivalents of \$3.1 million and \$4.5 million, respectively.

 We are subject to risks common in the pet wellness consumer market including, but not limited to, dependence on key personnel, competitive forces, successful marketing and sale of our products, the successful protection of our proprietary technologies, ability to grow into new markets, and compliance with government regulations.
-As of December 31, 2023, we have not experienced a significant adverse impact to our business, financial condition or cash flows resulting from geopolitical actions or threat of cyber-attacks.
-However, we have seen adverse impacts to our gross profit margin due to inflationary pressures in the current economic environment.
+As of December 31, 2024, we have not experienced a significant adverse impact to our business, financial condition or cash flows resulting from geopolitical actions or threat of cyber-attacks.
+However, we have seen adverse impacts to our gross margin from time to time due to inflationary pressures in the current economic environment.
 Uncertainties regarding the continued economic impact of inflationary pressures, geopolitical actions and threat of cyber-attacks are likely to result in sustained market turmoil, which could negatively impact our business, financial condition, and cash flows in the future.

 We have historically incurred losses and expect to continue to generate operating losses and consume cash resources in the near term.
-These conditions raise substantial doubt about our ability to continue as a going concern for a period of twelve months from the date these interim condensed consolidated financial statements are issued, meaning that we may be unable to generate sufficient operating cash flows to pay our short-term obligations.
+These conditions raise substantial doubt about our ability to continue as a going concern for a period of twelve months from the date these consolidated financial statements are issued, meaning that we may be unable to generate sufficient operating cash flows to pay our short-term obligations.
 We have implemented and continue to implement plans to achieve operating profitability, including various margin improvement initiatives, the consolidation of and introduction of new co-manufacturers, the optimization of our pricing strategy and ingredient profiles, and new product innovation.

-Our ability to raise additional capital may be adversely impacted by the potential worsening of global economic conditions, including inflationary pressures, and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from geopolitical tensions.
+Our ability to raise additional capital may be adversely impacted by the potential worsening of global economic conditions, including inflationary pressures, the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from geopolitical tensions.
 If we seek additional financing to fund our business activities in the future and there remains doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding on commercially reasonable terms or at all.
 If we are unable to raise the necessary funds when needed or achieve planned cost savings, or other strategic objectives are not achieved, we may not be able to continue our operations, or we could be required to modify our operations that could slow future growth.